 - Low refrigerant

-Either way, the outcome is that the air conditioner's evaporator coil cannot operate to properly dissipate heat, and in effect 'overcools' itself.
-The result of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C just turned into an old-school icebox.
+Either way, the outcome is that the air conditioner's evaporator coil does not properly dissipate heat, and consequently 'overcools' itself.
+The impact of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
+In other words, the A/C has morphed into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Turn the A/C completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Just make sure the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter along with any return air filters.
 Open all the registers completely and verify that they are not blocked by furniture or curtains.